-IBS (Irritable Bowel Syndrome) affects between 7% and 21% of people worldwide, and is characterised by frequent abdominal pain, and diarrhea and/or constipation.
-Crohn’s Disease, an inflammatory disorder that affects the gastrointestinal tract and also causes digestive problems, is less common but still affects around 1% of the population.
+IBS characterised by frequent abdominal pain, diarrhea, and constipation.
+Crohn’s Disease, an inflammatory disorder that affects the gastrointestinal tract and causes digestive problems, is less common but still affects around 1% of the population.

-Probiotics are believed to carry out functions such as inhibiting growth of bad bacteria, enhancing the immune system, and balancing the flora in your gut to reduce gas production, fight inflammation, and reduce your gut’s sensitivity to buildups of gas.
-These effects are believed to be very useful in fighting the symptoms of IBS, Crohn’s Disease, and various other digestive conditions.
+Probiotics may help some people with functions such as inhibiting the growth of bad bacteria, enhancing the immune system, and balancing the flora in your gut to reduce gas production, fight inflammation, and reduce your gut’s sensitivity to buildups of gas.
+These effects are believed to be very useful in fighting IBS symptoms, Crohn’s Disease, and various other digestive conditions.

-Another important part of your health that a healthy gut is believed to play an important part in is your mental health.
-Diet and digestion have been closely linked to anxiety and resulting symptoms such as poor concentration, trouble sleeping, weight loss changes, stress and depression.
-(1)
+Another essential part of your health that a healthy gut is believed to play a crucial part in is your mental health.
+Diet and digestion have been closely linked to anxiety and resulting symptoms such as poor concentration, trouble sleeping, weight loss changes, stress, and depression.

 What Are Probiotics?

-Probiotics are living microorganisms that have health benefits when consumed, either in foods or supplements.
-They are usually bacteria, however, certain yeasts also have these qualities.
+Probiotics are living microorganisms that may have health benefits when consumed, either in foods or supplements but they are also just as likely to not have any effect for some people.

 There are many groups of probiotics, and each group has many different strains.
-Different strains are best suited to different health problems and conditions, so it is worth researching which ones best address your personal complaint.
+Different strains like Lactobacilllus & Bifidobacteria are best suited to additional health problems and conditions, so it is worth researching which ones best address your complaint.

-Many supplements (often known as multi-probiotics or broad-spectrum probiotics) combine various different species and strains together.
+Many supplements (often known as multi-probiotics or broad-spectrum probiotics) combine various species and strains.

 Foods that are prepared using bacterial fermentation are generally the most likely to contain probiotics.
 Similarly, there are also prebiotics - dietary fibers that work alongside probiotics to speed up their health benefits.

-Scientific research on the health benefits of probiotics is limited, although the evidence is incredibly promising.
-(2)
+Scientific research on the health benefits of probiotics is limited, although the PRELIMINARY evidence is incredibly promising.